Louis Scarcella: Shawn Williams (2018)

 In 1994, teen-aged Shawn Williams was wrongfully convicted of murder, after Scarcella detained and allegedly coerced eyewitness Margaret Smith into falsely implicating him, based on her view from a sixth-floor window at midnight.
 Attorneys with Cleary Gottlieb and the Legal Aid Society took on the task of reviewing Williams' case after it was referred to them by the DA's Conviction Review Unit.
 During their investigation, Smith fully recanted her testimony, which was the basis of Williams' conviction.
 No forensic evidence or motive was provided in Williams' trial.
-Furthermore, Cleary and Legal Aid were able to find alibi evidence that placed Williams in Pennsylvania during the murder, which took place in New York.
+Furthermore, Cleary and Legal Aid were able to find alibi evidence that placed Williams in Pennsylvania while the murder took place in New York.
 Twenty-four years after his conviction, on July 13, 2018, Brooklyn Supreme Court Justice Sharen Hudson ordered Williams' immediate release, as prosecutors joined a defense motion to set aside his conviction and vacate the original indictment.
 The city awarded him a $10.5 million settlement.

 Eliseo DeLeon (2019, reconvicted 2022)

 Teen-aged Eliseo DeLeon was convicted and sentenced to 25 years to life for the 1995 murder of Fausto Cordero during an attempted robbery.
 DeLeon maintained that his confession was fabricated by Scarcella.
 In 2019, after DeLeon served nearly 24 years of his sentence, Brooklyn Supreme Court Justice Dena Douglas freed him and vacated his conviction, stating: "This court does not find the testimony of the detective to be credible.
 Detectives Scarcella and Chmil demonstrated a disregard for the law that greatly troubles this court."
 An appeals panel of judges agreed in 2021, ruling: "Based on Scarcella's and Chmil's significant involvement in the case, newly discovered evidence of their misconduct would have furnished the jury with a different context."

 With two eyewitnesses to the murder, the Brooklyn DA prosecuted a retrial of DeLeon in August 2022, again before Judge Douglas.
 This time, DeLeon was reconvicted, a first for an overturned Scarcella-related verdict.
-He was sentenced to 20 years to life, with 24 years already served, making him immediately eligible to apply for parole.
-He was re-released in January 2023.
+DeLeon was sentenced to 20 years to life, with 24 years already served, making him immediately eligible to apply for parole.
+He was re-released in January 2023 and has appealed his reconviction.